-1. In the chart, write the kids' names, and mark their responses.
-Take notes on the reasons for each kid's choice in the space provided.

-2. Create a bar graph to show the poll results.
+- 1. In the chart, write the names of the people you polled, and mark their responses.
+Take notes on the reasons for each participant's choice in the space provided. - 2.
+Create a key for the pie chart on the right.